SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 A :newTerm:`protocol` defines a blueprint or template set of methods, properties, and other requirements that suit a particular task or piece of functionality.
-The protocol doesn't actually provide an *implementation* for any of these requirements – it only describes what an implementation will look like.
+The protocol doesn't actually provide an implementation for any of these requirements – it only describes what an implementation will look like.
 The protocol can then adopted by a class, structure or enumeration to provide an actual implementation of those requirements.
 Any type that satisfies the requirements of a protocol is said to :newTerm:`conform` to that protocol.

 Protocols can require that conforming types have specific instance properties, instance methods, type properties, type methods, initializers, operators, and subscripts.

+.. _Protocols_ProtocolSyntax:

 Protocol Syntax
 ---------------